KirbyDream/Data-cleaning-wrangling---Shark-attacks-dataset/README.md

 # Cleaning and analysing Shark attacks dataset
 ## Selma Laarabi
 ## 1.Introduction
-- This readMe describes the process of cleaning datasetfor shark attacks, as well as analysing the data and proposing hypothese
+- This readMe describes the process of cleaning dataset for shark attacks, as well as analysing the data and proposing hypothesis
 - In this analysis we are using 2 Jupyter NoteBooks, one for performing the cleaning and another one for visualization and analysis
 ## 2.Describing the Data set
 The data set used in this exercise, contains a list of incidents reported as shark attacks, accross the globe, this data set also provides information about the  location of the incident, information about the victims, as well as various other data,